ANoobyDev/brainfuck-interpreter/README.md

 1   - There is an unfinished loop, somewhere.

-2   - You ar etrying to access a negative mempo.
+2   - You are trying to access a negative mempo.

 3   - 1 & 2